Beyond Dunbar circles: a continuous description of social relationships and resource allocation: Author contributions statement

 \section{Author contributions statement}

-All three authors conceived the research, analysed and discussed the results and wrote the manuscript.
+All three authors (I.T., A.S., and J.C.) conceived the research, analysed and discussed the results and wrote the manuscript.
 I.T. generated the fits to the datasets and the numerical work.
 I.T. and J.C. developed the mathematical model.